Framework for fluctuating times and counting observables in stochastic excursions: Introduction

 \section{Introduction}

 A signature of many natural phenomena is the alternating behavior between an ``inactive'' phase $A$ and an ``active'' phase $B$.
 These kinds of systems transition from $A$ to $B$ when activated (e.g., by an external energy input), perform some arbitrary task in $B$, and eventually return to $A$.
-This type of trajectory is characterized by the concept of \emph{stochastic excursions}, which is a framework for analyzing sub-trajectories of processes far from equilibrium~\cite{Fiusa2025}.
-Problems of this form appear across diverse fields, including biology~\cite{bergPhysicsChemoreception1977, Mora2010, Mora2010, Harvey2023, Fancher2020, Barato2015, Lang2014}, physics~\cite{Prech2024, Fiusa2024, Hegde2025}, chemistry~\cite{bialekPhysicalLimitsBiochemical2005}, and applied mathematics~\cite{kleinrock1974queueing, Lindley1952, gross2011fundamentals, cohen1969single, Bhat2008}.
-While the concept of brownian excursions has been explored in other contexts~\cite{Chung1976, Majumdar2005, Majumdar2008, Majumdar2015, Takacs1991, Mazzolo2017}, our work introduces a special type of filtering of trajectories which can be thought of as a generalization.
-Furthermore, most theoretical frameworks are model-based and have focused on questions related to first-passage times~\cite{Yao1985, Rubino1989, Kook1993, Takacs1974, Garrahan2017, Bebon2024}.
-Those problems can be recast as questions related to excursion times.
+This type of trajectory is characterized by the concept of \emph{stochastic excursions}, which is a framework for analyzing sub-trajectories of {out of equilibrium Markov jump processes}~\cite{Fiusa2025}. {Systems with a recurring set of states are naturally phrased in the stochastic excursion language}.
+Problems of this form appear across diverse fields, including biology~\cite{bergPhysicsChemoreception1977, Mora2010, Mora2010, Harvey2023, Fancher2020, Barato2015, Lang2014, Barato2016, Barato2014}, molecular machines~\cite{Seifert2012, Kumar2010, Kolomeisky2007, Murugan2014}, heat engines and physics~\cite{Brandner2015, Pietzonka2018, Prech2024, Fiusa2024, Hegde2025}, chemistry~\cite{bialekPhysicalLimitsBiochemical2005}, and applied mathematics~\cite{kleinrock1974queueing, Lindley1952, gross2011fundamentals, cohen1969single, Bhat2008}.
+Furthermore, most theoretical frameworks proposed to study such systems are model-based and have focused on questions related to first-passage times~\cite{Yao1985, Rubino1989, Kook1993, Takacs1974, Garrahan2017, Bebon2024}.
+Those problems can be recast as questions related to excursion times. {While the concept of \emph{excursions} has been explored in other contexts~\cite{Chung1976, Majumdar2005, Majumdar2008, Majumdar2015, Takacs1991, Mazzolo2017, Zapperi2005, Papanikolaou2011, Baldassarri2021}, our work is unrelated because it introduces a special type of filtering of trajectories and does not address Brownian/Langevin type-dynamics, but rather Markov jump processes}.